 As part of the ceremony the Voodoo priest approaches the door several times, as a symbolic gesture, this is done until the moment Legba takes possession of one of the people attending the ceremony.
 The one possessed by Legba takes on the appearance of an old, crippled man, they then begin limping.
 For a time it is as though the person possessed is actually crippled.
 This is a showcase of Legba’s power over others, despite his seeming fragility.
 Once Legba has presented himself in this manner, the other gods may be summoned.

 The altar prepared and placed on the ground for Legba’s manifestation, is in a box on the ground, or a small room, or closet near the entrance of the home.
 The appropriate greeting for Legba is, “Ago Ellegua.”
 Legba is called upon when the seeker needs advice and guidance.
 The god will then lead the seeker to the correct path and open the way for him.
 Legba has the power to influence people’s lives, and alter their life situation, he can create dramatic, life altering and beneficial changes.
-The recipient of Legba’s benign magick will have no doubt the god has bestowed his gifts upon them.
+The recipient of Legba’s benign magic will have no doubt the god has bestowed his gifts upon them.

 Coconut Child Ritual:

-A powerful witch who is the leader of a witch circle conducts this magick for her pupil, the witch and her apprentice must have a strong bond and of course the witch must be the more powerful of the two.
+A powerful witch who is the leader of a witch circle conducts this magic for her pupil, the witch and her apprentice must have a strong bond and of course the witch must be the more powerful of the two.
 The pupil then goes to her favourite marketplace and chooses a coconut, there has to be something about the shape or look of the coconut that reminds the apprentice of her teacher.
 The coconut is the coconut child, the apprentice places the coconut behind the door of her house for three days.
 After three days have gone by the apprentice witch asks Legba for his blessings.